-Influent flow is required to be reported under "Flow, In Conduit or Thru Treatment Plant" as "Raw Sew/Influent".
+To aid in the evaluation of the attainment of the 85 percent reduction of wet weather capture influent flow is required to be reported under "Flow, In Conduit or Thru Treatment Plant" as "Raw Sew/Influent".
 The number of bypass events is also required to be reported as "Duration of discharge" namely the number of calendar days per month that a bypass event occurs.
-These reporting requirements are continued in that renewal permit and will serve as a means to track increased flows to the plant, number of bypass events and will serve as an indication of any reduction in CSOs for both NBMUA and Guttenberg.
+These reporting requirements will serve as a means to track increased flows to the plant, number of bypass events and will serve as an indication of any reduction in CSOs.
 This renewal permit action identifies that adequate and effective CSO control measures are required to be implemented that are consistent with the Federal CSO Control Policy and N.J.A.C.
 7:14A-11, Appendix C.